Xiaoming-Yu/RAGAN/README.md

 # Residual Attention Generative Adversarial Networks
 This is an interesting image-to-image translation that uses the natural language to as guidance information (you can also use the image or label).
 In this work, the attention mechanism  similar to AttnGAN [1] is used to manipulate image attributes.
-By utilizing the Residual block [2]with CBN [3], RAGAN can tranform the image into the scene described by language.
+By utilizing the residual block [2]with CBN [3], RAGAN can tranform the image into the scene described by language.
+RAGAN contains three translation stages: one coarse translation used global information and two refined residual attention transaltion used global and local information.

 ## Dependencies